 Mountain Bike Power Meter Market

 While the road market still dominates demand, there are several different mountain bike power meters that are available.
-In fact, of the six types of power meters that are available for road bikes, five are now available for MTB (crank, hub, crank arm, handlebar and bottom bracket).
-A pedal-based power meter is really all that is lacking for MTB.
-To be even more specific, we now carry close to 30 different individual MTB power meters.
+In fact, of the seven types of power meters that are available for road bikes, six are now available for MTB (crank, spider, hub, crank arm, handlebar, and bottom bracket).
+A pedal-based power meter is all that is lacking for MTB – but as you will see below, it’s on the way!
 So the chances are high that you can find something that fits both your bike and your budget.
-In this article, we will review your options for adding power to your MTB!

 How Mountain Bike Power Meters Work